Learn how to configure a secure Public Cloud Load Balancer with Let's Encrypt.

 With your certificate now created, you can add a secure Listener:

 You can now securely access your Load Balancer with Let's Encrypt.
+Be aware that you will need to renew the certificate every three months.

 Go further

-For more information and tutorials, please see our other Public Cloud Networking support guides or explore the guides for other OVHcloud products and services.
+For more information and tutorials, please see our other Public Cloud support guides or explore the guides for other OVHcloud products and services.